maruthiprasad06/fabzero/readme.md

  Day 2 at Fabzero (19.03.19)

- Mentor instructed to install the following softwares in our laptop -Code Spell checker
+ Mentor instructed to install the following softwares in our laptop
+ - Code Spell checker
- -inkscape software
+ - inkscape software
- -cura software and
+ - cura software and
- -git for windows
+ - git for windows
  Then we created username and user email in the git login After the successfull installation we did cloning the readme file by copying the address and then we did tried updating the file and then we saved the file by commit and then pushing the file to the